Universal Geneve 881101/01 “Eric Clapton”

 At the bottom of all Universal Geneve 881101/01 casebacks should appear, horizontally aligned,

 These is a very wide range in stamping/etching appearance for the reference and serial number.
 Some I believe were likely etched later and are not original to the watch, and perhaps the same for some stamping.
+The earliest watch in this research (226xxxx) appears with etching that is not consistent with later pieces.

 Please excuse the poor photos…will add better ones as I get more examples.